CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 !!! note
     For more information about data types and formats, check [Central EGA webpage](https://ega-archive.org/submission/sequence) or contact us at servicedesk@csc.fi (subject Federated EGA).

+### Step 5: Data encryption and upload
+Next, you can upload the data to Finnish FEGA.
+Each file uploaded to Finnish FEGA needs to be encrypted.

+!!! note
+    The data is encrypted with a FEGA public encryption key using crypt4gh, a tool designed to encrypt and share human genetic data according to the Global Alliance for Genomics and Health (GA4GH) standard.

+You can carry out the encryption and upload steps using:

+- **Fi-FEGA upload tool**.
+The Fi-FEGA upload tool (graphical user interface) can be used to encrypt and upload files or folders automatically to Finnish FEGA.

+or

+- **Command-line interface**.
+Data encryption with crypt4gh CLI and data upload with sftp CLI.
+If you prefer to use the command-line interface, you can find information on the encryption and upload step below.

+**Fi-FEGA upload tool

+1. You can download the application specific to your operating system from the GitHub repository: Linux, Mac or Windows.
+After downloading and unzipping the file, you can find the SDA application in your download folder.
+When you open the application, you might encounter an error message.
+In this case, click on More info and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and click on Run anyway.
+2. Next, download the Finnish FEGA public encryption key.
+3. Open the FEGA submission tool and click on Load Recipient Public Key.
+This opens a file browser that you can use to select the Finnish FEGA public encryption key (example_ega.key).
+Next, click on Open.
+4. Click on Select file to Upload or Select Directory to upload to upload a single file or an entire folder.
+5. Next, you need to fill in the SFTP (or secure connection) credentials, which correspond to your Central EGA account username:
+   - in SFTP Username write your EGA username (ega-box-NNN)
+   - in SFTP Server write the following: test.sd.csc.fi:9002.

+!!! note
+Loading an SFPT key is not required for data uploads to FEGA.

+6. Click on Encrypt and upload files.
+The tool will ask the SFTP Passphrase, which corresponds to your Central EGA account password.
+After clicking on OK, the SDA toll will start the data encryption and upload.
+7. The application is not provided with a progress bar.
+Data encryption and upload can take minutes or up to several hours, depending on the size of the dataset.
+Data upload is successfully finished when the activity log in the SDA tools visualises the following message: Disconnecting SFPT.
+SFPT has been disconnected.
+8. Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
+You will receive further instructions for the metadata submission.